AnyChart/docs.anychart.com/Stock_Charts/Chart_Plots.md

 ## Add

 First of all, we need to add plots to the chart and enable them.
-Let's create and enable three plots: one with column series, second one with OHLC chart and third with line series.
+Let's create and enable three plots: two with column series and one with OHLC chart.

 ```
 	// create stock chart